o-jasper/merkletree/lua/merkle/readme.md

 comparing it with the commands `sha224sum` and `sha256sum`.

-Merkle trees is merely tested by making the tree and proofs, and checking the proof work out.
+Merkle trees is merely tested by making the tree and proofs, and checking the produced proofs work out, and incorrect proofs *do not* work.

 It is important to know what is actually tested.
-These tests run on random data and examples. *TODO* is testing that wrong merkle proofs indeed come out negative.
+These tests run on random data and examples.

 ## TODO
 * `sha2.lua` needs `bit32`, which appears not available on `luajit`.
 * When luajit, compare that too.
-* Test that wrong merkle proofs do *not* work.